 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2017.
-In making this assessment, management used the 2013 criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on our assessment and those criteria, management concluded that the Company c) There have been no changes in the Company's internal controls during the previous fiscal quarter, ended December 31, 2017, that have materially affected, or are reasonably likely to materially affect the Company's internal control over financial reporting.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2018.
+In making this assessment, management used the 2013 criteria set forth by the Committee of Sponsoring Organizations of the Treadway c) There have been no changes in the Company's internal controls during the previous fiscal quarter, ended December 31, 2018, that have materially affected, or are reasonably likely to materially affect the Company's internal control over financial reporting.

 Commission (COSO) in Internal Control-Integrated Framework.
-Based on our assessment and those criteria, management concluded that the Company maintained effective internal control over financial reporting as of December 31, 2017.
+Based on our assessment and those criteria, management concluded that the Company maintained effective internal control over financial reporting as of December 31, 2018.